 And here we are again with another great free icon pack generously provided by our friends over at freepik.com & flaticon.com

-This time the set consists of 50 user interface icons available in 3 different variations (Outlines, flat & linecolor).
+This time the set consists of 50 virtual reality icons available in 3 different variations (Outlines, flat & linecolor).
 In the zip file you will find SVG & PNG version for all 3 versions, a total of 600 icons ready to be used in any personal or commercial project!
-(Well, just make sure to credit the original author, that’s not much to ask I guess).
+(Make sure to credit the original author, that’s not much to ask I guess).
 Enjoy!